 Candidacy Review Council members serve four-year terms.
 The number of members selected to serve on the Candidacy Review Council is determined by the number of new program applicants.
-Candidacy Review Council members are appointed by ABPTRFE staff.

-• CANDIDACY REVIEW COUNCIL MEMBER QUALIFICATIONS
+CANDIDACY REVIEW COUNCIL MEMBER QUALIFICATIONS

 Licensed physical therapists with expertise in physical therapy education, clinical or non-clinical education, or a defined area of practice.
 Members must have completed a minimum of 3 onsite visits and 1 onsite visit serving as a Team Lead.
 Must hold active APTA membership.